emilykuplic/arrivals-departures-solo-project/README.md

 - [ ] Admin add floor plan
 - [ ] User RSVP to room available for selected dates
 - [ ] User sign-up to bring meals for certain day w/in event
-- [ ]
+- [ ] Increase security

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Will be deployed on Heroku...
+Link: TBD

 ## Author

 * Emily Kuplic

-## Acknowledgments

-* Hat tip to anyone who's code was used